skarlekar/fargate-patterns/README.md

 If you are used to traditional container management, you will really appreciate Fargate allowing you to focus on the 'Dev' part of designing and building your applications and removing the 'Ops' part of managing infrastructure from your 'DevOps' responsibilities.

 ## Fargate - the Good, Bad & Ugly
 Fargate is a good choice if you are leaving a lot of compute power and memory foot-print unused.
-Unlike o
+Unlike ECS or EKS, you only pay for the co
 ## Focus of this workshop

 In this workshop, we will explore three design patterns viz., the ***Container-on-Demand***, ***Scaling-Container*** and ***Sidecar-Assembly*** patterns that allows Fargate to be used just like Lambdas for heavy on-demand tasks where Lambda is not suitable, or run containers traditionally but without having to manage infrastructure.